Connecting Rhode Island to quality comprehensive healthcare

 Mental health and substance abuse services

-In addition to providing medical and dental care, many community health centers
+In addition to providing medical and dental care, the community health centers

 and substance abuse counselors.